 The Stanford Ambulatory Care Excellence (ACE) program is designed to enhance the traditional Internal Medicine residency experience by providing opportunities to gain high-yield clinical skills for practice in the academic outpatient setting.
 Residents in this program participate in a yearly 2-week ACE rotation that is specially designed to expose them to non-medicine subspecialty clinics as well as Express Care clinic.
-Additionally, residents benefit from close mentorship by ACE faculty with expertise in their specific areas of interest, as well as quarterly dinner presentations, and an annual leadership retreat.
+Additionally, residents benefit from one-on-one mentorship pairings with ACE faculty who have expertise in their specific areas of interest.

 - 2-week ACE rotation (available only to ACE program participants) - opportunities for customization based on areas of interest and need.
 Examples include: dermatology, sports medicine, podiatry, addiction medicine

 - Formal mentorship by ACE faculty based on area of interest.
 Examples include: community health, QI, medical education

 - Quarterly one-on-one meetings to review the mentee’s progress towards their Professional, Educational, and Personal goals

 Kevin Chang, MD